-Pupil Premium funding is currently £935 (2018/19) for every student currently receiving free school meals (or in receipt of free school meals in the past six years), in public care, or whose parents are members of the Armed Forces.
-More information on levels of Pupil Premium funding can be found here.
+Pupil Premium funding is currently £955 (2020/21) for every student currently receiving free school meals (or in receipt of free school meals in the past six years), in public care, or whose parents are members of the Armed Forces.
+For more information about pupil premium funding for 2020-21 click here.

 At Leek High School we aim to provide every student the opportunity to meet their full potential.
 For our disadvantaged students our aims are to:

 At Leek High School we recognise that many disadvantaged students have barriers that may impact on their progress in school.
 When considering the use of Pupil Premium funding to provide extra support for disadvantaged students we always start by looking at how to meet the needs of individuals and overcome these barriers.

 In 2019-20 the school was allocated £76,605 of Pupil Premium funding.
 Click here to read a summary report of approaches/actions taken and outcomes.

 In 2020-21 the school expects to receive £80,000 of Pupil Premium funding.
 Click here to read a summary plan of proposed approaches/actions.
 The use of Pupil Premium funding for 2020-21 will be evaluated in September 2021.